-Were you watching!?
-Jason Brown wowed the world with his figure skating routine, heavily influenced by Irish dance's Riverdance, at the 2014 Winter Olympics.
+Ice skater Jason Brown wowed the world with his figure skating routine, backed by music from the Irish dance show Riverdance, at the 2014 Winter Olympics.

 Brown had serious charisma, energy, and stage (rink?) presence when he skated his Irish dance-inspired routine during the Men's Short Program at the 2014 Winter Olympics in Sochi.

 One crowd certainly cheering on Brown were Irish dancers around the world, who would have instantly recognized the music to his impressive routine as Bill Whelan's "Reel Around The Sun" from the Irish dance phenomenon Riverdance.